-However, from time to time, investment opportunities may be appropriate for the Company and other affiliates or Funds managed by Asset Manager.
-Whether and the extent to which affiliates participate in investment opportunities will be affected by the characteristics of these entities, including their investment objectives and restrictions and applicable law.
-To the extent that an investment opportunity is appropriate for all or some of these entities, such opportunity will be offered on a pro-rata basis to applicable affiliated entities in accordance with the Investment Adviser's allocation policy.
-All entities participating in the same investment opportunity will participate on the same material terms, conditions, price, class of securities to be purchased, settlement date and/or registration rights in accordance with the Investment Adviser's allocation policy, thereby mitigating any conflicts that may arise.8
+From time to time, investment opportunities may be appropriate for the Company and the Funds managed by Asset Manager.
+Whether and the extent to which the Company and the Funds participate in investment opportunities will be affected by the characteristics of these entities, including their investment objectives and restrictions and applicable law.
+To the extent that an investment opportunity is appropriate for all or some of the Company, one or more Funds and/or Asset Manager, as well as any affiliate that is not a "downstream" affiliate of the Company, such opportunities would only be effected consistent with Commission staff no-action positions and would be offered on a pro-rata basis to applicable affiliated entities in accordance with the External Investment Adviser's allocation policy.
+All entities participating in the same investment opportunity would participate on the same material terms, conditions, price, class of securities to be purchased, settlement date and/or registration rights in accordance with the External Investment Adviser's allocation policy, thereby mitigating any conflicts that may arise.6 for the Company or a Fund.
+While there is no formal agreement regarding the sharing of Information ("Information Sharing") between the External Investment Adviser, on the one hand, and Asset Manager, on the other, Applicants believe that most opportunities for Information Sharing are beneficial to the Company and the Funds.
+The External Investment Adviser and Asset Manager have policies in place to monitor Information Sharing and have implemented controls to ensure that Information is not shared where it would be inappropriate.